 Be nice.
 Or else.

-Atlanta, GA Host of DN FM, Product Designer at Trustfuel Joined almost 4 years ago via an invitation from Paul @.
+Atlanta, GA Host of DN FM, Product Designer Joined about 4 years ago via an invitation from Paul @.
 Sam has invited Joe Villanueva, Enrique Gonzalez, Henry Bayuzick, Kevin Martin, Chris Rowe and 6 others, Brittney Simms, Abhinav Chhikara, Jason Shen, Alex Zieman, Wally Hitchcock, Jean-Nicholas Hould

 Brad is a smart guy, but I disagree with a lot of his rhetoric about designing in the browser.
 Every time I've tried designing things in the browser, I end up with dull concepts.

 I think this is because when you start designing in the browser there is much more friction to getting your ideas out.

 It's much faster to iterate in Sketch—just duplicate the art board.
 Best of all, if you don't like the direction you're headed in, the original is right there.
 Go in another direction!